Gr33nCamper/cse15l-lab-reports/lab-report-5-week-10.md

 **Test 1**
-Used vimdiff on the results of running a bash for loop.
+Used vimdiff on the results of running a bash for loop to find tests with different results.
 (Note: the bash script for my implementation led to an infinite loop for more than one of the tests, so the results.txt file did not include the results for all the test files).

 [Test-file 12 link](https://github.com/nidhidhamnani/markdown-parser/blob/main/test-files/12.md)